 Renting a car in the United Arab Emirates is convenient and straightforward thanks to new features like the ability to book a car rental straight from your smartphone.
-Renting a car is easy but there are more than things to consider when driving from the UAE aside from the rental rates.
+Renting a car is easy but there are more things to consider when driving from the UAE aside from the rental rates.
 Here at eZhire, we value our clients and we want to make sure your vacation or business meeting goes without a hitch so we created a list of the UAE’s traffic rules and regulations.

-Rules and Regulation of the UAE
+Rules and Regulations of the UAE

 There are plenty of guidelines and rules to follow when renting a car or driving in the United Arab Emirates (UAE).
 Following these rules and guidelines is important to avoid costly fines, surcharges, and penalties from your car rental company and the government.